StrangeBeeCorp/docs/docs/thehive/setup/configuration/connectors.md

 1. MISP connector is disabled

 !!!
-Warning "Updating this configuration file required the service being restarted"
+Warning "Updating this configuration file requires TheHive service to be restarted"